adamrfox/rbk_smb_export/README.md

 The script is in Python so Linux is preferable.
 However Python can be installed on Windows or the code can be compiled into a .exe if needed.
 It uses one special package for the <a href="https://github.com/rubrikinc/rubrik-sdk-for-python SDK">Rubrik SDK</a>, the rest are standard.

-Currently the credentials can be enetered on the CLI, included on the CLI with -c or use -c to point to a file that has been obfuscated using <a href="https://github.com/adamrfox/creds_encode">creds_encode tool I wrote (use array type "rubrik").
+Currently the credentials can be enetered on the CLI, included on the CLI with -c or use -c to point to a file that has been obfuscated using <a href="https://github.com/adamrfox/creds_encode">creds_encode tool I wrote</a> (use array type "rubrik").
 I'm open to other ideas on credentials, but did these options for speed of development.

 The syntax is as follows:
 <pre>Usage: rbk_smb_export.py [-hD] [-c creds] rubrik "src_unc" "dest_unc"